 The Cleddau works were undertaken after a request by Natural Resources Wales to provide a more sustainable, cost effective solution to reduce the amount of blockstone revetment initially required adjacent to a bridge.

 Our solution has not only provided long term erosion protection but has greatly improved riparian vegetation (also see independent study on River Ebbw) and hydromorphological conditions supporting aquatic ecosystems and providing physical habitat for biota such as fish, invertebrates and aquatic macrophytes.

 At the toe of the river bank Salix installed our pre-filled 2m x 300mm Rock Rolls.
 Live willow stakes were placed either side of the Rock Rolls to provide a rough surface that will slow down the flow during periods of high flow and encourage re-growth of willow.
-(On smaller watercourses, or where willow is not required, it is perfectly feasible to omit the willow and just use the pre-filled Rock Rolls or Rock Mattresses).

 Above the Rock Roll toe detail, long term slope erosion control was provided by the use of our VMax³ C350, a high performance erosion control geomat.
 This was laid over the hand seeded topsoil to fully protect the newly emerging vegetation and provide permanent turf reinforcement in this high energy area.

 VMax³ C350’s 3-D matting structure increases the shear resistance of vegetation by up to 576 Pascal and flow velocities exceeding 6m/sec.